Over the next 20 years the population of the City of Albany will grow and the lifestyle that residents currently enjoy needs to be protected.

 For information on the Albany Local Planning Strategy (together with map) please view the documents below.
 The Lower Great Southern Planning Strategy 2015 (draft) can be viewed by clicking on this link from the Department of Planning website.

-- Council Strategy: Albany Local Planning Strategy (3MB)This report provides the planning direction for the City's adopted Albany 3D Future1 vision for future growth and a framework for the new Local Planning Scheme 1 and more detailed precinct and structure planning.
+- Albany Local Planning Strategy (3MB)This report provides the planning direction for the City's adopted Albany 3D Future1 vision for future growth and a framework for the new Local Planning Scheme 1 and more detailed precinct and structure planning.

 - Albany Local Planning Strategy Map 9A (351KB)Strategic Plan: Rural